urbas/sbt-release-notes-plugin/README.md

 3. __DANGER__: deletes all the release notes entry files.

+### `createGitHubRelease`

-`createGitHubRelease`: Creates a draft release for the current version on GitHub.
+Creates a draft release for the current version on GitHub.
 Follow these instructions to use this task:

 1. Navigate to [https://github.com/settings/applications](https://github.com/settings/applications) and create a "Personal Access Token" (you can name it `sbt-release-notes-plugin`).